arnonzilca/arnonzilca.github.io/_posts/2015-06-18-undefined-behaviour.md

 *For the record, I tried this on gcc 4.4.7 (Centos 6.4)*

-The question that was most interesting to me was what value could f.x have?
+The question that was most interesting to me was what value could `f.x` have?
 My first example didn't include prints in the c'tors (and didn't even include a non-default copy c'tor).
 I added the copy c'tor and the prints after this program **printed 0**!

-Weird huh?<br>
+Weird, huh?<br>
-Cause `Foo`'s `x` is initialized to 3 in the c'tor.
+Since `Foo`'s `x` is initialized to 3 in the c'tor.
 When I ran the full example (with copy c'tor and c'tors prints) I got the following result:

 >in copy c'tor<br>